brendan-rctc-teach/pset0-hello/README.md

 2. If you have opened this assignment before, click main.
 3. To submit this problem:
-  type `git add --all && git commit -m "a short description of what've you done so far."`
+  type `git add --all && git commit -m "a short description of what've you done so far."` for example `git add --all && committ m "started work on hello"